 Pioneer’s job-readiness training program, Roadmap to Success, is a three-week course that students attend five days a week for 91 hours total.
 Individuals with criminal histories who are trying to successfully transition back into their communities in Washington State can be referred by their case manager, therapist, corrections officer or self-refer for the application process.

 Once accepted into the Roadmap to Success training program, individuals learn the needed skills to find and retain employment.
-The course focuses on overcoming barriers to employment through cognitive thinking transformation, soft-skills development, professional communication, conflict resolution, time management, job searching, targeted resume building, interviewing techniques, handling different management styles and computer skills.

-Watch a video of students in our Roadmap to Success and occupational training programs discuss how the programs are helping them move forward with their lives.

-Now | Pioneer’s job-readiness training program, Roadmap to Success, is a three-week course that students attend five days a week for 91 hours total.
-Individuals with criminal histories who are trying to successfully transition back into their communities in Washington State can be referred by their case manager, therapist, corrections officer or self-refer for the application process.

-Once accepted into the Roadmap to Success training program, individuals learn the needed skills to find and retain employment.
-The course focuses on overcoming barriers to employment through cognitive thinking transformation, soft-skills development, professional communication, conflict resolution, time management, job searching, targeted resume building, interviewing techniques, handling different management styles and computer skills.
+The course focuses on overcoming barriers to employment through cognitive thinking transformation, soft-skills development, professional communication, conflict resolution, time management, job search techniques, targeted resume building, interviewing techniques, handling different management styles and computer skills.

 Watch a video of students in our Roadmap to Success and occupational training programs discuss how the programs are helping them move forward with their lives.